Karumi/project-quality-assurance/design-collaboration-guidelines.md

 Explain to the user functionality of the app, generally shown the first time that user uses the app, or it can appear until the user makes the first interaction that generates content.

 ### User Cleared
-Shown to the user that clear the content of the screen is shown.
+Shown to the user when he clears the content of the screen.

 ### Error Cases
 Indicate to the user that the App wasn't able to load the content of the page.